The reservation and shuttle system to visit Kauai’s North Shore

 So, how can you reserve your opportunity to see the north shore parks of Kauai?
 The options vary based on if you are a Hawaii resident or a visitor.
 As this blog is primarily a resource for visitors and to limit confusion, we’ll emphasize the visitor options.
 Here are the ways to visit Ha’ena State Park and Na Pali Coast :

-If you want to visit Limahuli Garden and Preserve, you will have to either make a reservation with the garden or take the North Shore Shuttle.
+– If you want to visit Limahuli Garden and Preserve, you will have to either make a reservation with the garden or take the shuttle service.

-As these reservation systems are new, we may see policy and fee changes.
-So, do check the sources and links that we’ve provided, particularly the state park websites for Ha’ena and Na Pali along with this combined site, for current procedures.
+– As these reservation systems are new, we may see policy and fee changes.
+So, do check the sources and links that we’ve provided, particularly the state park websites for Ha’ena and Na Pali.

 10 comments